-Since most amateur linear amplifiers reinsert the lower sideband to within 10 dB of DSB, a VSB filter in the antenna line is the only cost-effective way to reduce the unnecessary lower sideband subcarrier energy if more than 1 W is used.
+Since most amateur linear amplifiers reinsert the lower sideband to within 10-20 dB of DSB, a VSB filter in the antenna line is a sure and cost-effective way to reduce the unnecessary lower sideband subcarrier energy if more than 1 W is used.
+VSB cable modulators can also be used if strict attention is made to keep the drive level in the proper range of highly linear amplifiers.
 In the more populated areas, 2 meter calling or coordination frequencies are often used to work out operating time shifts or other techniques to accommodate all users sharing or overlapping the same segment of the band.